 Does a mediation statement need to be submitted?

 No mediation statement is required for the initial assessment conference.
 If the case progresses further in the mediation process, the mediator may request that counsel submit mediation statements.

 What does the mediator know about the appeal and what documents are available to the mediator before the Settlement Assessment Conference takes place?

 Prior to holding the Settlement Assessment Conference, the mediator will have reviewed the Mediation Questionnaire filed by the appellant, the Ninth Circuit docket, and the lower court order from which the appeal stems.
 Sometimes the Mediation Questionnaire and the order appealed from contain a great deal of information, other times they contain very little.
 In all instances, the mediator will give counsel the opportunity to explain their view of the case.

 Who are the mediators?

 The mediators are all experienced attorneys who come from a variety of backgrounds.
 All are highly trained in mediation and negotiation.
-The mediators are employees of the court and have been mediating for the court for ten to twenty years or more.
+The mediators are employees of the court and many of them have been mediating for the court for ten to twenty years or more.
 See The Ninth Circuit Mediators, below.

 Are mediators assigned a particular appeal according to its subject matter?

-No. Appeals and petitions for review are assigned to mediators randomly, regardless of subject matter, with two exceptions.
-All Washington district court cases and all petitions for review related to the Bonneville Power Administration are assigned to Chris Goelz, and all petitions for review related to certain decisions of the Federal Energy Regulatory Commission are assigned to Lisa Jaye.
+No. Appeals and petitions for review are assigned to mediators randomly, regardless of subject matter, with one exception.
+All Washington district court cases and all petitions for review related to the Bonneville Power Administration are assigned to Chris Goelz.

 Can the parties select a particular mediator from the program?